-If you chose to defer you VAT payments during the pandemic your VAT bill should still have been filed on time.
+If you had opted into this scheme to defer your VAT payments during the pandemic your VAT Return should still have been filed on time.

-The scheme ended on 30th June 2020, after this date, all VAT payments should be paid in full and on time.
+The scheme ended on 30 June 2020, after this date, all VAT payments should have been paid in full and on time.

 How to opt-in to the new VAT deferral payment scheme

-The new VAT Deferral Payment Scheme will open on 23rd February 2021 and it will be running until (and including) 21st June 2021.
+The VAT Deferral Payment Scheme opened on 23 February 2021 and it will be running until (and including) 21 June 2021.

-You will be invited to join this payment scheme if you are on the VAT Annual Accounting Scheme or the VAT Payment on Account Scheme.
+You should have been invited to join this payment scheme if you are on the VAT Annual Accounting Scheme or the VAT Payment on Account Scheme.

-This new scheme will allow you to make up to 11 smaller, interest-free monthly payments instead of paying your outstanding VAT in full at the end of March 2021.
+This scheme allowed those eligible to make up to 11 smaller, interest-free monthly payments instead of paying the outstanding VAT in full at the end of March 2021.

 To be eligible for this scheme you must:

-- join the scheme yourself, and agent cannot do this for you
+- join the scheme yourself, an agent cannot do this for you

 - still have deferred VAT to pay